telser/ubuntuInstall/README.md

 ## Step 1
-- Download and install ArchLinux
+- Download and install FreeBSD

+## Step 2
+- Revel in the actually stable update procedure